megawattka/kover/README.md

 ```

-# If you found a bug, go ahead and open an issue, or even better a pull request, thx ❤️
+# If you found a bug, open an issue, or even better create a pull request, thx ❤️